Embloy/Embloy-Developers/blog/2024-09-12-webhooks-and-art/index.md

 2. Add your endpoint URL and select the events you want to subscribe to.
 3. Test your webhook with our built-in simulator.

-For more details, check out our [webhook documentation](/docs/integrations/custom-webhooks).

 ## Security & Reliability

 All webhook payloads are signed and delivered over HTTPS.
 You can monitor delivery status and retry failed events from your dashboard.